FStarLang/PoP-in-FStar/book/pulse/pulse_conditionals.rst

   * Each branch is also enclosed within braces.

-  * Pulse only supports simple patterns with a single top-level constructor applied to variables, or variable patterns: e.g., you cannot write ``Some (Some x)`` as a pattern.
+  * Pulse (for now) only supports simple patterns with a single top-level constructor applied to variables, or variable patterns: e.g., you cannot write ``Some (Some x)`` as a pattern.